N02870941/mazes/pages/aStar.md

 The limitations of Dijkstra's algorithm is the reason we use A* (A Star).
 A* is an **informed search** that uses a heuristic function to help guide our search.

 ## What is a heuristic?
-The heuristic is an easy-to-compute value computed for each discovered vertex that we use to determine whether or not we are getting closer to our target.
+The heuristic is an easy-to-compute value that we compute for each discovered vertex so that we can determine whether or not we are getting closer to our target vertex.
 The equation follows.

 <p align="center">
   <img src="img/png/informed-search-equation.png"><br>